kvalle/writings/original-lisp.md

 ### Evaluating `label` application

-The `lambda` functions above is enough to define normal non-recursive functions.
-This could have been dealt with by using the [Y-combinator][y-combinator], but McCarthy introduces the `label` notation instead.
+The `lambda` syntax above is fine for defining normal non-recursive functions.
+It is also expressive enough to make recursive functions using the [Y-combinator][y-combinator], but for this McCarthy introduces the `label` notation instead (which arguably is a lot easier to understand).

 This evaluation case considers expressions on the form `((label name lambda-expression) arguments) the arguments)`.